richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_a_element.md

 ### Link Types

-Scryber automatically determines the link type based on the `href` value:
+The library automatically determines the link type based on the `href` value:

 1. **Internal Anchor Links** (`#id`): Links starting with `#` navigate to an element with matching `id` within the same document.
 2. **External URLs**: Absolute URLs (http://, https://, mailto:, etc.) open external resources.